HackBulgaria/Programming101-CSharp/week04/02-More-Generics-And-Collections/README.md

 ## Dynamic Array

 Now lets implement [Dynamic Array data structure](https://en.wikipedia.org/wiki/Dynamic_array), also called Vector.
 It is an array that resizes itself as we add new elements (the .Net class List<> is a dynamic array).
+Create it in a new Class Library project named DynamicArray.

 The dynamic array should contain a generic type.